yovnajunglee/RforRegression/README.md

 # RforRegression
-Interactive Learn R tutorial for basics in linear regression
+Interactive LearnR tutorial for basics in linear regression